 Autologous fillers are those that are taken from your own body.
 The most common autologous fillers are fat from your thighs, buttocks, or stomach.

 Unlike the other fillers, the autologous process involves two procedures: one to remove the filler and one to inject it.
 Both the fat removal and fat injection can be done in one longer visit.

 Side effects are similar to other fillers and can result in redness, bruising, and swelling.
 That said, autologous fillers can last from 12 to 18 months and, because they are from your own body, do not require FDA approval.

 As with all invasive procedures like surgery and injections, you should always consult a board-certified dermatologist or plastic surgeon before proceeding.
 Similarly, the procedure should always be conducted in a doctor’s office with sterile instruments.

 It’s important that you always know exactly what is being injected and that you don’t base your decision solely on price.
 Some wrinkle-filler treatments cost less than the standard treatment, but that’s most often because filler quality or technician skill is less than desirable.
 Never risk your face for a good deal.

 After the procedure, use sunscreen every day to help preserve both the results and the filler.
 Sunscreen also helps protect against post-inflammatory pigment changes.

-In light of the risks involved with wrinkle fillers, SkinPads are a much better option for those looking for repair and prevention.
-They are a fraction of the cost of injectables, do not require a doctor, and are tested hypoallergenic so there are never any side effects.
+In light of the risks involved with wrinkle fillers, SiO Smoothing Patches along with SiO Cryo Fill wrinkle filler are a much better option for those looking for a needle-free way to reduce the appearance of wrinkles and prevent new fine lines from forming.
+They are a fraction of the cost of injectables, do not require a doctor, and are tested hypoallergenic.